xinglin/hugo-site-LoveIt/README.md

 % make changes.
 % e.g., add a new post into exampleSite/content/posts/

-exampleSite/commit.sh "Added a new post"
+cd exampleSite; commit.sh "Added a new post"

 ```